Thomas Nast: Thomas Nast Prize

 The Thomas Nast Prize for editorial cartooning has been awarded by the Thomas Nast Foundation (located in Nast's birthplace of Landau, Germany) since 1978 when it was first given to Jeff MacNelly.
 The prize is awarded periodically to one German cartoonist and one North American cartoonist.
 Winners receive 1,300 Euros, a trip to Landau, and the Thomas Nast medal.
 The American advisory committee includes Nast's descendant Thomas Nast III of Fort Worth, Texas.
 Other winners of the Thomas Nast Prize include Jim Borgman, Paul Szep, Pat Oliphant, David Levine, Jim Morin, and Tony Auth.

-"Nasty" does not come from Nast
+Supposed connection to the word "Nasty"

 The word "nasty" is erroneously thought to derive from Nast's name, due to the cynical tone of many of his cartoons.
 In reality, the word's origins are unclear, but it is ancient, with written evidence that dates to the 1400s.
 Chief etymological theories prominently include derivation from Old Norse, Old French and/or some relation to a Dutch term.